What is the mission of the Kompas Fellowship?

 The fellow for the 2018 program will be chosen by April 2, 2018.

 We look for an individual who demonstrates an interest in architecture, is committed to advancing the design experience, and can articulate the impact of their ideas.
 We consider each candidate’s ability to utilize experience gained from project-related work while navigating the innovation process.

-We evaluate each application for clarity of vision in the stated innovative idea, potential of the innovative idea to address and/or meet demands of the current design environment, applicability of past experience and coursework, and demonstrated creative capabilities.
+We evaluate each application for clarity of vision in the stated innovative idea, the potential of the innovative idea to address and/or meet demands of the current design environment, the applicability of past experience and coursework, and demonstrated creative capabilities.

 The selection committee includes Myefski Architects’ Founding Principal and members of the firm's senior leadership.

 What should I consider when preparing my application?

 Help us to understand how your innovative ideas can enrich the design experience at Myefski Architects.
 Describe your innovative idea in a clear, concise manner and be sure to state why it is important to you.

 Highlight coursework and project/design experience that is relevant.
 And, don’t forget to illustrate your design point of view – do this with images and brief descriptions.